industrial-edge/iih-semantics-getting-started/docs/Installation.md

 1. Then you can map the OPC UA model to that asset per drag and drop
 ![MapOPCtoAsset](graphics/MapOPCtoAsset.png)

 This model will be the central information layer for all your applications.
-By using an asset model you are also able to activate the **Storage** and **Cloud Sync** feature for your tags.
+If you have IIH Essentials installed, you are also able to activate the **Storage** and **Cloud Sync** feature for the tags in your asset model.